The Monetary Lens: The Past, Present and Future of Humanity Through the Architecture of Money, Part VI

 The Imperial Circle Returns: Are USD Stablecoins America’s Next Monetary Weapon?

-This piece draws together ideas emerging from recent conversations with some of the most compelling monetary thinkers around — most prominently Brent Johnson and Michael Every.
+This piece draws together ideas emerging from recent public conversations with some of the most compelling monetary thinkers around — most prominently Brent Johnson and Michael Every.
 What I find particularly striking is that the USD stablecoin thesis explored here isn't confined to one corner of the ideological map.
-Thinkers like Yanis Varoufakis, coming from a … Continue reading The Imperial Circle Returns: Are USD Stablecoins America’s Next Monetary Weapon?
+Thinkers like Yanis Varoufakis, coming from … Continue reading The Imperial Circle Returns: Are USD Stablecoins America’s Next Monetary Weapon?

 Copernicus, Wittgenstein, Gold, and The Dollar